Recruitment Policy Procedure in HRM with a Sample of Recruitment and Selection Policy for Example

-5. All information provided by candidate in such a manner that correct decision regarding suitability of profile can be taken.
+5. All information provided by the candidate in such a manner that correct decisions regarding the suitability of the profile can be taken.

-6. Company ensures that recruitment and selection is conducted in a professional, timely and responsive manner following recruitment and selection policy sample.
+6. Company ensures that recruitment and selection are conducted in a professional, timely, and responsive manner following the recruitment and selection policy sample.

-7. In order to meet with the principles it is ensured that appropriate training and support is given to all employees involved in training and development following principles of recruitment policy.
+7. In order to meet with the principles it is ensured that appropriate training and support are given to all employees involved in training and development following principles of recruitment policy.

-8. Recruitment and selection must be conducted in completely professional manner so that the image of company is enhanced.
+8. Recruitment and selection must be conducted in a completely professional manner so that the image of the company is enhanced.

-9. The company believes in adopting best practice in its recruitment and selection policy sample.
+9. The company believes in adopting best practices in its recruitment and selection policy sample.

 Steps of recruitment and selection process:

-1. This is the first stage of recruitment and selection process under recruitment policy of a company.
+1. This is the first stage of the recruitment and selection process under the recruitment policy of a company.

-2. The recruitment and selection process cannot begin until/unless complete analysis for the need of role is done.
+2. The recruitment and selection process cannot begin until/unless a complete analysis of the need for the role is done.

-3. All new role must have defined level, , grade and position before the recruitment and selection process begins.
-Details mentioned in employee policy template.
+3. All new roles must have a defined level, grade, and position before the recruitment and selection process begins.
+Details are mentioned in the employee policy template.

 4. All approvals should be in place before the commencement of recruitment and selection procedure as per recruitment policy and procedures.

-5. Recruitment should form an important part of staffing strategy for the m area.
+5. Recruitment should form an important part of staffing strategy.

 6. For any assistance in recruitment and selection HR must be contacted to have clarity on recruitment policy.

-3.)-The skills, experience, qualification, aptitude required for the particular position should be mentioned in the job description.
+3. The skills, experience, qualifications, and aptitude required for the particular position should be mentioned in the job description.

 Pre Recruitment phase guidelines:

 2. All details for a particular vacancy must be posted.
-Details includes the duties and responsibilities for a particular position, the level for which hiring is being done.
+Details include the duties and responsibilities for a particular position and the level at which hiring is being done.
 Is it a permanent position or a contractual one, duration of the job, details on shift timings if any, and the job location?

 3. Posting the advertisement internally or externally must be done after drafting the job description.

-4. Whenever their is vacancy, it is responsibility of the manager to give details on various parameters which includes skill set required, total years of experience and qualification.
+4. Whenever there is a vacancy, it is the responsibility of the manager to give details on various parameters which include the skill set required, total years of experience, and qualification.

 5. If no description is available for a given position it is the responsibility of the manager to draft one and get it approved by the human resource department.